Combinatorics of combinatorial topology: Suprema, atoms and simplices

-\begin{definition}[Conditionally complete poset] A poset $P$ is {\it conditionally complete} if every non-empty $Q\incl P$ that has an upper bound in $P$ (i.e.\ a $p\in P$ such that $Q\incl\fll p\flr$) also has a least upper bound in $P$ (i.e.\ an upper bound $p\in P$ such that $\cel p\cer$ contains all upper bounds of $Q$ in $P$). \end{definition}
+A poset $P$ is {\it conditionally complete} if every non-empty $Q\incl P$ that has an upper bound in $P$ (i.e.\ a $p\in P$ such that $Q\incl\fll p\flr$) also has a least upper bound in $P$ (i.e.\ an upper bound $p\in P$ such that $\cel p\cer$ contains all upper bounds of $Q$ in $P$).

 \begin{remark} Conditionally complete posets should not be confused with bounded complete posets (also known as consistently or coherently complete posets), where every (not necessarily non-empty!) subset that has an upper bound has a least upper bound.
 It is easy to see that bounded complete posets are precisely those conditionally complete posets that have a least element; and complete posets are precisely those conditionally complete posets that have a least element and a greatest element. \end{remark}